American Automotive Industry During World War Two

 Read: Jeeps In World War Two

 General Motors' top division Chevrolet started production of 14-cylinder airplane engines in December 1942.
 Between 1942 and 1945, Chevrolet produced 60,000 Pratt and Whitney airplane engines, 500,000 military trucks, and 3,800 T-17 Staghound armored scout cars.

 Any American-made car sold to civilians during 1943-1944 were left-over cars built before production was stopped in February of 1942.
 Since the assembly lines were converted over to tanks, airplanes, and other military goods, these cars would have to have been hand-assembled.

 Dodge Truck Wartime Production

-Dodge also produced a series of 3/4 ton vehicles, including ambulances, command cars, telephone installation trucks, and weapons carriers.
+For the War effort, the Dodge Company produced a series of 3/4 ton vehicles, including ambulances, command cars, telephone installation trucks, and weapons carriers.
 The post-war Dodge Power Wagon is a direct descendant of these military vehicles.

 WW2 Total Production

 During the war period, automobile manufacturers mass-produced 2,600,000 military trucks and 660,000 jeeps.
 Factory output went well beyond motor vehicles.
 Automobile manufacturers also produced: